alces-flight/concertim-openstack-docs/concertim-install.md

 ## Docker installation

-The most recent version of the Concertim UI is `0.1.2`.
-To install this version as a multiple Docker containers follow the instructions at https://github.com/alces-flight/concertim-ansible-playbook/blob/0.1.2/docker/README.md.
+The most recent version of the Concertim UI is `0.1.3`.
+To install this version as multiple Docker containers follow the instructions at https://github.com/alces-flight/concertim-ansible-playbook/blob/0.1.3/docker/README.md.

 The Docker images can be built on and ran on any machine suitable for running Docker containers.
 This could be the same machine that runs an OpenStack installation, but it doesn't have to be.